YHRen/hydra_examples/README.md

 -   Configuration file approach will easily lead to the configuration file explotion and hard to trace and make change.
 -   DL research is very dynamic.
 For specific experiments, we may want to change a particular paramter.
 -   The most common practice is to use configuration files along with CLI.
 Namely, to load a base configuration file and make some changes to finetune hyperparameters. (bash for loop)
--   Well... if one is really good at `sed`, probably change the config file on the fly in the bash script...
+-   Well...
+I once used `sed` to change a config template in a bash for loop...

 Why now?
-Hydra1.1 added two very useful features.
+Hydra1.1 added two very useful features, recurisve instantiations and recursive default list, making it much more useful.

 ## TOC